microsoft/language-server-protocol/_specifications/lsp/3.18/language/moniker.md

  */
 export enum MonikerKind {
 	/**
-	 * The moniker represent a symbol that is imported into a project */ import = 'import',
+	 * The moniker represent a symbol that is imported into a project.
+	 */
+	import = 'import',

 	/**
-	 * The moniker represents a symbol that is exported from a project */ export = 'export',
+	 * The moniker represents a symbol that is exported from a project.
+	 */
+	export = 'export',